Attenborough, Nottinghamshire: Features

-In 1966 a hoard of Roman coins were found on the footpath that runs over the railway and onto Barrett Lane.
+In 1966, a hoard of Roman coins was found on the footpath that runs over the railway and onto Barrett Lane.

 Conservation areas

 There are two conservation areas which Broxtowe Borough Council has designated in Attenborough.
 These are Attenborough Village and Attenborough Barratt Lane.

 Attenborough Village Conservation Area

 The conservation are comprises Church Lane, the north side of Shady Lane as far as Field House, The Strand and Sportsground and Attenborough Lane to its junction with Allendale Avenue.
 The conservation area was established in June 1977.
 Notable buildings include: